-This pamphlet was made to help persons with Advanced Kidney Disease (AKD) and their families know what to expect at the end of life so they can plan ahead.
+This pamphlet was made to help persons with Advanced Kidney Disease (AKD) (also called CKD) and their families know what to expect at the end of life so they can plan ahead.
 Talking about preferences early on is an important first step to a Palliative Approach to Care.

-A PALLIATIVE APPROACH:
+A Palliative Approach: